 Rocket Repay Home Loan

-This is a variable interest rate owner-occupied home loan.
-It provides a full range of product features including interest offset, free redraw access and full transactional banking capability.
+This is a variable interest rate owner-occupied home loan that provides interest offset, redraw access as well as package or construction options.
 The maximum term for this product is 30 years.

 Flexi First Option Home Loan